-Have you recently had a new furnace put in and are now experiencing a weird smell?
-You're not alone, because many other homeowners also have this happen at first.
-Let’s review what’s causing this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t ignore.
+Have you recently had a new furnace put in and are now experiencing a strange smell?
+You’re not alone, because many other homeowners also have this happen at first.
+Let’s review what’s leading to this smell, and when you can look forward to it to go away, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells

 There are two reasons why a new furnace might stink.

 Your furnace has a special finish on specific parts to keep them from rusting.
 This may include the heat exchanger, which safely removes gases such as carbon monoxide naturally made during the heating process.

 When your furnace operates for the first couple of times, the coating may emit a burning smell.
 This is typical and the smell should disperse the more your furnace runs.